JohnKendrick/PDielec/docs/_sources/software.rst.txt

 The calculation of the effective medium can be performed using a variety of methods which can be chosen from the *Method* drop down menu.
 If the *Mie* method is chosen the user can enter the particles radius (microns).
 The *Particle sigma* specifies the width of a log-normal distribution.
 If the width is 0.0 no sampling of the distribution is performed.

-For effective medium theories other than the Mie method the particle shape can be specfied using the *Shape* pull down menu.
+For effective medium theories other than the Mie method, the particle shape can be specfied using the *Shape* pull down menu.
 Possible shapes are *Sphere*, *Needle*, *Plate* and *Ellipsoid*.
 For the cases of *Needle* and *Ellipsoid* the unique direction is specifed by a direction \[abc\] in lattice units.
 In the case of *Plate* the unique direction is specifies as the normal to a plane (hkl) in reciprical lattice units.
-If an *Ellipsoid* shape is used the eccentricy factor can be specified in the *Ellipsoid a/b eccentricity* text box.
+If an *Ellipsoid* shape is used the eccentricity factor can be specified in the *Ellipsoid a/b eccentricity* text box.

 The plot in the *Plotting Tab* has a legend and the description used in the legend for each scenario can be set by filling out the text box associated with the *Scenario legend*.